apple/ml-stable-diffusion/README.md

 - `--unet-support-controlnet`: enables a converted UNet model to receive additional inputs from ControlNet.
 This is required for generating image with using ControlNet and saved with a different name, `*_control-unet.mlpackage`, distinct from normal UNet.
 On the other hand, this UNet model can not work without ControlNet.
 Please use normal UNet for just txt2img.

+- `--unet-batch-one`: use a batch size of one for the unet, this is needed if you do not want to do classifier free guidance, i.e. using a `guidance-scale` of less than one.

 - `--convert-vae-encoder`: not required for text-to-image applications.
 Required for image-to-image applications in order to map the input image to the latent space.

 </details>